flycheck/flycheck/doc/user/error-interaction.rst

    level is at least as severe as this one.
 If ``nil``, display all errors from other files.

+To never show any errors from other files, set `flycheck-relevant-error-other-file-show` to ``nil``.

+.. defcustom:: flycheck-relevant-error-other-file-show

+   Whether to show errors from other files.

 Explain errors
 ==============